Bayt Nattif

-Bayt Nattif or Beit Nattif (بيت نتّيف, בית נטיף and alternatively) was a Palestinian Arab village, located some 20 kilometers (straight line distance) southwest of Jerusalem, midway on the ancient Roman road between Beit Guvrin and Jerusalem, and 21 km northwest of Hebron.
+Bayt Nattif or Beit Nattif (بيت نتّيف, בית נטיף and alternatively) was a Palestinian village, located some 20 kilometers (straight line distance) southwest of Jerusalem, midway on the ancient Roman road between Beit Guvrin and Jerusalem, and 21 km northwest of Hebron.
 The village was on a hilltop, surrounded by olive groves and almonds, with woodlands of oak and carobs overlooking Wadi es-Sunt (the Elah Valley) to its south.
 It contained several shrines, including one dedicated to el-Sheykh Ibrahim.
 Roughly a dozen khirbas (deserted, ruined settlements) lay in the vicinity.

 During the British Mandate it was part of the Hebron Subdistrict.
 Bayt Nattif was depopulated during the 1948 Arab–Israeli War on October 21, 1948 under Operation Ha-Har.

 Name

 In Roman period the town was known as Bethletepha or Betholetepha, and commonly known by its Greek equivalent, Bethletephon.

 According to Muhammad Abu Halawa, the name was originally Bayt Lettif, which was simplified to Bayt Nattif because it was easier to pronounce.